- Simple Report

 There is one study in the database on glycerol monostearate; the research rating is 20.
 A score above 80 means the effectiveness rating for this supplement is reliable.
 A score under 80 means there is insufficient evidence to ensure a reliable effectiveness rating.
 Note, this research rating is for glycerol monostearate as a whole; there are also individual ratings for the claims below.

 Products Containing Glycerol Monostearate

-|Products Containing Glycerol Monostearate|
+|Products Names||Amount of Glycerol Monostearate|

-|Full list of all 15 products containing Glycerol Monostearate.|
+|Full list of all 17 products containing Glycerol Monostearate.|

-The overall ratings above do no necessarily reflect each claim about glycerol monostearate.
-Individual claims can have higher or lower ratings.
-For example, some supplements may have a lot of backing for one claim, but be completely useless for another.
-Click on claims below for more information.
+The overall ratings above are an average of the individual claim ratings below.
+Individual claims may have higher or lower ratings compared to the supplement's overall rating.
+For example, some supplements may have excellent backing for one claim, but be completely useless for another.
+Click on a claim below for more information.

-|Body Composition (weight, muscle, body fat) Claims||Effectiveness Rating||Confidence Rating|
+|Body Composition (weight, muscle, body fat) Claims||Effectiveness Rating||Research Rating|

 |decrease body fat||increase muscle mass|